syspimp/cookbook-nagios/README.md

 pagerduty
 ---------

-Installs and configures pagerduty plugin for nagios.
-You need to set a `node['nagios']['pagerduty_key']` attribute on your server for this to work.
-This can be set through environments so that you can use different API keys for servers in production vs staging for instance.
+Installs pagerduty plugin for nagios.
+For configuration see Pager Duty under Data Bags.

 This recipe was written based on the [Nagios Integration Guide](http://www.pagerduty.com/docs/guides/nagios-integration-guide) from PagerDuty which explains how to get an API key for your nagios server.